mimoduo/mimogear/docs/javascript/lantern.md

 #Lantern

 A lantern is a lightbox that allows the user to see an enlarged picture after interacting with a smaller thumbnail.
+It works but grabbing the data from identifiable lantern images and then cycling through that set of data.

 ##Quick Use